Getting Started Guide

 - hubble.internal.identifier.mk.ms-cloud-temple.com

-The URLs above are not exposed to the internet.
-They are accessible only from within the Managed Kubernetes network.
+:::info[Internal URLs ] The URLs above are not exposed on the Internet.
+They are only accessible on the Managed Kubernetes Internal network. :::

-For "Dev/Test" Managed Kubernetes clusters, the service account provided to you has full permissions across the entire cluster (ClusterAdmin).
+:::warning[Dev/Test ] For "Dev/Test" managed Kubernetes clusters, the service account provided to you has all permissions across the entire cluster (ClusterAdmin) :::

-On "Production" clusters, your permissions are restricted.
-You have an "Extended Viewer" role on cluster resources.
-This role grants read-only access to key resources, both at the cluster level and for troubleshooting:
+On "Production" clusters, your permissions are limited.
+You have an "Extended Viewer" right on cluster resources.
+This right grants read-only access to key resources, both at the cluster level and for diagnostics:

-- Pods, Deployments, ReplicaSets, etc.: Allow tenants to list deployed resources on the cluster.
+- Pods, deployments, replicaset...: allow tenants to list resources deployed on the cluster.

-- Nodes: Provide visibility into node capacity, taints, and labels to understand scheduler behavior.
+- Nodes: provide visibility into node capacity, taints, and labels to understand the scheduler's behavior.

-- StorageClasses, PVs, PVCs, VolumeAttachments, and CSIDrivers: Enable tenants to identify available storage classes and troubleshoot issues with PVC-PV binding or CSI driver errors.
+- StorageClasses, PVs, PVCs, VolumeAttachments, and CSIDrivers: allow tenants to identify available storage classes and troubleshoot PVC-to-PV binding issues or CSI driver-related errors.

-- Creating CRDs: If you need to deploy an application requiring CRDs (e.g., a Helm chart for an operator), you must contact support so these CRDs can be imported (via YAML extraction from the Helm chart).
+- create CRDs: If you need to deploy an application with CRDs (e.g., a Helm chart for an operator), you will need to contact support to have these CRDs imported (by extracting the YAML files from the Helm chart).
 You can then deploy your Helm chart using the

 --skip-crdsoption.
 See: Helm 3 Documentation

-Explore the addressing scheme, Ingress Controllers, and how to securely expose your services.
+Learn about the addressing scheme, Ingress Controllers, and how to expose your services securely.

 Learn how to use Capsule to create tenants and delegate permissions to your teams.